Gamal72/Gamal72/README.md

 ## 👋 About Me

-I’m a fourth-year Computer Science student at Cairo University, currently completing my bachelor’s degree and preparing to join Databricks in Berlin in October 2025.
+I’m a fourth-year Computer Science student at Cairo University, currently completing my bachelor’s degree.
 I enjoy designing efficient algorithms and building scalable software, with a focus on AI and machine learning solutions.

 ## 🚀 Current Work